leaningtech/labs/sites/labs/src/content/showcase/concordia.md

 ## What is Concordia?

 Concordia is an orchestration framework that coordinates four independent, Claude-driven AI agents working together in a shared virtual space.
 It provides a visual and debuggable interface for multi-agent systems, using Minecraft as the rendering layer while running the underlying communication and coordination protocol inside BrowserPod.
+The Agentic team was composed of Robert Vassallo.

 The project won **3rd Place** at the 2026 AI in the Box Hackathon.